openclarity/vmclarity/rfc/extend-misconfiguration-scanners.md

 ## Background

+> [!NOTE]
-The scanning logic relies on using explicit scopes such as vulnerabilities and misconfigurations to categorize security findings on assets.
+> The scanning logic relies on using explicit scopes such as vulnerabilities and misconfigurations to categorize security findings on assets.
 Generally, this works well when scanners have a well-defined boundary used to determine a specific scope.
-However, some scanners cannot directly express a finding by a single scope which can limit integration options.
+However, some scanners cannot directly categorize findings by a single scope which can limit integration options.
 This behavior, along with the lack of dynamic- and multi-scope options, also underlines an important limitation of how findings are being described, categorized, processed, and analyzed.
-Note this RFC does not intend to resolve this behavior, but rather draw attention to it.
+Note that this RFC does not intend to resolve this behavior, but rather draw attention to it.

 The integration of [CIS Docker Benchmark](https://github.com/goodwithtech/dockle) scanner requires additional changes to address the scope-based categorization limitations.
-In KubeClarity, the CIS Docker Benchmark scanner defines its own findings as described in the [API specifications](https://github.com/openclarity/kubeclarity/blob/5ac3048b7a782c900a9bef846a91a7735ba77e24/api/swagger.yaml#L243C26-L243C26).
+In KubeClarity, this scanner defines its own findings' model as described in the [API specifications](https://github.com/openclarity/kubeclarity/blob/5ac3048b7a782c900a9bef846a91a7735ba77e24/api/swagger.yaml#L243C26-L243C26).
 This makes the migration of scanning capabilities to VMClarity problematic for two main reasons:

 - Logic in the form of a new independent scanner family does not conform to any supported *security scopes*.